NotMyTschopp/Alpha-vTschopp/README.md

 # Releases
 You'll find the current release (v1.0.0 Build 3) under *release*.

+## Known bugs, issues and limitations
+World building algorithm is not very performant and obstacles will not be destroyed, leading to a RAM overflow eventually.

 ## How to build from source?
 Just clone the repo, jump into Unity (2018.2.14f1) and punch the build button.